Your AI receptionist, live in 3 minutes. Win 11k credits for free →

 • testing across both normal and edge-case scenarios

-This aligns with broader customer-service trends as well.
-In the HubSpot State of Customer Service & CX in 2024, based on a survey of 1,500+ customer service leaders, 85% of service leaders said AI will completely transform the customer experience, while 82% said customers expect their requests to be resolved immediately.
-That helps explain why transfer quality matters so much: the AI is not only expected to respond fast, but to move the customer to the right next step without delay.
+According to the HubSpot State of Customer Service & CX in 2024, based on a survey of more than 1,500 customer service leaders, 85% said AI will completely transform the customer experience, while 82% said customers expect their requests to be resolved immediately.
+That context helps explain why transfer quality matters so much.
+The AI is not only expected to respond quickly.
+It is expected to move the customer to the right next step without delay.

 The exact transfer mechanism depends on the platform.